User Manual, Quickstart Guide, and Demos

 The following is a video demo of adding a sensor to an account, setting up WiFi, and performing floor calibration.

 Unplug the power of the sensor.
 Find an installation position that is about 1.5-2.5m (5-8 ft) above the floor.
 Install the sensor temporarily such as using packing tape, as you may need to adjust it during the subsequent calibration step.

 Tilt it down slightly so that it can monitor most of the room and the floor for fall detection without occlusion.
 The sensor should not rotate to the left or right, i.e., the line between the lens and the LED light should be vertical.
 Otherwise, the fall detection algorithm could be confused and generate false alarms.

-- The Sentinare 2 sensor can be installed with the USB port in the bottom or on the top.
-In the latter case, you need to turn on the Upside-Down Installation flag in the App.
-More details can be found in the user manual.
+- The sensor can be installed Upside-Down.
+In this case, you need to turn on the Upside-Down Installation flag in the app.

-- If you want to use face recognition (optional), including the Region of Interest feature, the ideal installation height is around 2m, so that it can capture and recognize people’s front faces.
+- If you want to use face recognition (optional), including the Region of Interest feature, the ideal installation height is no more than 2m, so that it can capture and recognize people’s front faces.

 5: Calibrate the Sensor